gleotescu/Parallel-programming-labs/lab1/README.md

   {
     // wait a while between inventories
     wait(random(100))

+    inventoryLock.lock()
+    inventoryStarted = true
+    semaphore = Semaphore() // instantiate a new semaphore inventoryLock.unlock()

-    // wanna make sure that mainThread will perform its periodical inventory only after each thread cleared its current transaction for threadId in 1:threadsNum
+    // wanna make sure that mainThread will perform its periodical inventory only after each thread cleared its current transaction -- aka the semaphore was incremented by all threads for threadId in 1:threadsNum
-      threadsLocks[threadId].lock()
+      semaphore.P()

     runInventory() // no sync mechanisms required in here; only the main thread will run at this point

-    for threadId in 1:threadsNum
-      threadsLocks[threadId].lock() // set all threads free
+    inventoryLock.lock()
+    inventoryStarted = false
+    inventoryLock.unlock()
   }
 }